edibotopic/lecture-slides/using.md

 4. There is some general *web design bad practice* throughout.
 For example, many of the images do not have tooltips that reveal on hover, and some are also lacking alternate messages if they don't show for a user.
 These are accessibility issues that need to be fixed.

 5. I was hoping to use *interactive 3D* in more places with Babylon.js; however, I ran into an issue the one time I used it where moving the camera in a 3D scene also moved the lecture to next slide (as both the Babylon.js viewer and the Reveal.js are affected by swiping).
 There's probably an easy fix to this but that will have to wait.

+6. The *styling of the keyboard buttons* on the *Using* page are super ugly.
+There is a better way to do this but, y'know. . . *time*.

+7. I ended up using a far *greater amount of software* than is indicated on the front page, and I would like to provide a full list on a separate page.

+8. It would be nice to have a section with a few *short blogs on technical topics*.
+The best thing to do would be to put the bio stuff on the front page and turn the *About* section into a blog.

 *Shane*